Ireland in the Junior Eurovision Song Contest 2025

-Ireland is set to be represented at the Junior Eurovision Song Contest 2025 with the song "Rúin", written by Ian James White, Jenny Ní Ruiséil, Nicky Brennan and Rob O'Connor, and performed by Lottie O'Driscoll Murray.
+Ireland was represented at the Junior Eurovision Song Contest 2025 with the song "Rúin", written by Ian James White, Jenny Ní Ruiséil, Nicky Brennan and Rob O'Connor, and performed by Lottie O'Driscoll Murray.
 The Irish participating broadcaster, TG4, selected O'Driscoll Murray as its representative through the national final Junior Eurovision Éire 2025, while the song "Rúin" was internally selected.